 Service account password management refers to a process for orchestrating changes to service account passwords in a security database or directory with matching notification to subscribers (i.e., those OS components which start unattended processes such as services and scheduled jobs) of new password values.

-Attack methods may include:
+Attack methods and control gaps may include: